VatsaDev/nanoChatGPT/README.md

  * GPT-2-medium 353 million parameters
  * Pretty fast inference, even 200 tokens or more.
  * Proper English, and mostly stays on topic with good prompting
- * Rudimentary user to bot chat
+ * User to Bot chat
+ * chat.py has functions similar to openai api stop, removes all content after a certain word

 ## Problems / TODOs